Datavault-UK/automate-dv-docs/docs/worked_example/we_worked_example.md

 processing the entire inventory dataset each cycle, which results in unrepresentative load cycle times.

-We have minimised the impact of this by adding a join in the raw inventory table on the raw orders table to ensure only inventory items which are included in orders are fed into raw staging.
+We have minimised the impact of this by adding a join in the raw inventory table on the raw orders table to ensure only inventory items which are included in orders are loaded into the raw staging layer.
 The outcome is the same, but it significantly optimises the loading process and thereby reduces load time.